 To bolster security, an IT department may implement a variety of endpoint security solutions, as well as other security applications, over time.
 However, multiple standalone security tools can complicate the threat detection and prevention process, especially if they overlap and produce similar security alerts.
 A better approach is an integrated endpoint security solution.

-EDR provides an integrated hub for the collection, correlation, and analysis of endpoint data, as well as for coordinating alerts and responses to immediate threats.
-Endpoint detection and response applications have three basic components:
+EDR security provides an integrated hub for the collection, correlation, and analysis of endpoint data, as well as for coordinating alerts and responses to immediate threats.
+EDR tools have three basic components:

 Endpoint data collection agents.
 Software agents conduct endpoint monitoring and collect data—such as processes, connections, volume of activity, and data transfers—into a central database.